thecrack243/thecrack243/README.md

 # Hi, I'm Emmanuel Ilunga 👋

-I'm a Full Stack Developer with a strong focus on **Machine Learning and AI**.
+A Full Stack Developer with a strong focus on **Machine Learning and AI**.
 I enjoy building intelligent systems, data-driven applications, and clean backend architectures.

 ---